The National Civics Bee is an annual competition that encourages young Americans to engage in civics and contribute to their communities.

 Participating middle school students will flex their civics knowledge for a chance to win recognition and cash prizes.

-The inaugural National Civics Bee takes place in early 2022, in partnership with chambers of commerce in six states.
+The National Civics Bee takes place in early 2023, in partnership with local and state chambers of commerce across the United States.

 Application for the National Civics Bee Pilot Program is closed.
 We are currently taking applications for the full National Civics Bee to take place in Fall 2022.
 Eligible chambers should have an existing capability to market to local school districts to attract participants.
 They should also have capabilities to partner with local media organizations for marketing of the competition.
 Staffing capacity to execute the pilot program over 6 months is also a requirement.